wberrier/audiobook_tool/README.md

 popular for audiobooks (nor audio only for that matter).
 Opus works really well for low bitrate speech.

-TODO: add support for webm?
-In addition?
-Or to replace .mka support...

 Now that the ogg container has a [formal extension for chapters](https://wiki.xiph.org/Chapter_Extension), opus and ogg work pretty well also.
 But, the tooling for vorbis and opus don't seem to